Zelda Rubinstein: Personal life and death

 Rubinstein lived in London for several years when she worked as a laboratory technician.
 After returning to the US, she lived in the Greater Los Angeles, California, area for many years.

 Rubinstein died in Los Angeles on January 27, 2010.
 She was 76 years old.
-Eric Stevens, Rubinstein's agent for four years, said the actress never recovered from a mild heart attack several months earlier, which he said had left her a patient at Barlow Respiratory Hospital in Los Angeles.
+Eric Stevens, Rubinstein's agent of four years, said the actress never recovered from a mild heart attack several months earlier, which he said had left her a patient at Barlow Respiratory Hospital in Los Angeles.
 "She had several pre-existing conditions that she had been dealing with for years, and unfortunately they began to overtake her," Stevens said.
 Stevens also said that at Rubinstein's request, no funeral would be held.